getify/foi-lang/formalization-work/Foi-Specification.md

 - `~ap` (§7.8): applicative apply.
 - `Done@` (§7.9): early-exit sentinel behavior across comprehensions.

-**Conditional LHS is `~each`-only.** The pattern-match conditional LHS form (`?[cond] ~op ...` / `![cond] ~op ...`, §7.1) is admitted at `~each` and at no other comprehension operator.
-Every other operator in this section requires a value LHS in the invoked marker's namespace.
+**Conditional LHS is `~each`-only.** A CondClause (`?[cond]` / `![cond]`) is not a value expression; per §4.1 its execution ends in control transfer to an enclosing form rather than in a value. §4.1's reachability enumeration admits it at four sites, of which the conditional `~each` form (§7.1) is the only comprehension.
 A CondClause LHS at any other comprehension operator is rejected at compile time.

-The asymmetry follows from what the operators produce. `~each` drives side effects and returns its range, so a conditional that yields no container is coherent.
-Every other comprehension derives its result from the LHS's elements; a conditional supplies no elements to derive from.
+A guard *expression* is unaffected: `?[c]: e` produces a value (§4.2) and reaches the LHS position through the ordinary expression ladder, as any value expression does.

 #### §7.1 `~each`